 In addition to fines and license penalties, a conviction under BPC 25658(b) can result in other legal consequences, such as probation, community service, or mandated alcohol education programs.

-It is important to note that the penalties can be influenced by factors such as prior offenses, the severity of the violation, and other relevant circumstances.
-If you are facing charges related to BPC 25658(b), it is advisable to consult with a qualified attorney who can provide you with specific legal advice based on your situation.
+The penalties can be influenced by factors such as prior criminal offenses, the severity of the violation, and other relevant circumstances.
+If you are facing criminal charges related to BPC 25658(b), consult a qualified criminal defense attorney who can provide specific legal advice based on your situation.

 Penalties for Underage Drinkers Violating BPC 25658(b)